pypy/pypy/pypy/doc/embedding.rst

 It was developed in collaboration with Roberto De Ioris from the `uwsgi`_ project.
 The `PyPy uwsgi plugin`_ is a good example of usage of such interface.

-The first thing that you need, that we plan to change in the future, is to compile PyPy yourself with an option ``--shared``.
+The first thing that you need is to compile PyPy yourself with an option ``--shared``.
+We plan to make ``--shared`` the default in the future.
 Consult the `how to compile PyPy`_ doc for details.
 That should result in ``libpypy.so`` or ``pypy.dll`` file or something similar, depending on your platform.
 Consult your platform specification for details.

-The resulting shared library has very few functions that are however enough to make a full API working, provided you'll follow a few principles.
+The resulting shared library exports very few functions that are however enough to make a full API working, provided you'll follow a few principles.
 The API
 is: